andrewcargill/johans_eco_timber/README.md

 -   Displaying the users status

     Originally I had the user status shown under the navigation.
-I spent many hours trying to find a solution that would work for both desktop and mobile views.
+I spent many hours trying to find a creative solution that would work for both desktop and mobile views.
 The solution I developed shows the Status on the right hand side for desktop views and then moves the status to the left on mobile views.
-I think it's a brilliant and creative solution to the problem.
+I think it's a brilliant and ideal solution.

 ### Unsolved